-- Investigate worms’ response to barrier stimulus.
+- Investigate worms’ responses to barrier stimulus.

 - Give each group several items to act as barriers (a pencil, a clothespin, a block of wood, a crumbled piece of paper or a pile of soil, etc.).

-- Have students predict the worms’ responses to these barriers.
+- Have the students predict the worms’ responses to these barriers.
 Will they initially go around a barrier?
 Crawl over it?
 Burrow underneath it?
 Try to keep going forward?
 Go backwards?
 Will their responses differ for different barriers?
 Have students justify their predictions.

 - Give each group a tray and have the students arrange three or four barriers on it.

 - Allow 5-10 minutes for students to observe the worms’ behaviors.
 Have the students record their observations with an explanation for the worms’ behaviors.